maykar/plex_assistant/README.md

 plex_assistant:
   url: 'http://192.168.1.3:32400' # URL to your Plex instance
   token: 'tH1s1Sy0uRT0k3n'        # Your Plex token
-  default_cast: 'Downstairs TV'   # Default name of cast device, used if not specified in command
+  default_cast: 'Downstairs TV'   # Cast device to use if none is specified in command.
 ```

 ## IFTTT Setup